denisw/redux-preboiled/README.md

 ```

 * `createAction` generates various types of action creator functions with
-  minimal cerenomy.
+  minimal ceremony.
 The specified action type value is made available as an
   action creator property (`increment.type` and `mutliply.type` in this
   example), making separate action type constants unnecessary.
 See the
   [Actions](./guides/actions.md) guide.